Q: Iím getting married! How do I start the alterations process?

 Q: Do I need to take my gown to a cleaners before or after alterations?

-A: If you have a sample gown, absolutely take it to a cleaners before wearing it or having someone work on it!
-You donít want someone elseís armpit juice on your gorgeous, elegant gown anyway!
-Ask your vendor if you are unsure whether it has already been cleaned.
+If you have a sample gown, absolutely take it to a cleaners before wearing it or having someone work on it!
+You donít want someone elseís makeup or armpit juice on your dream gown, right?

 Q: Where do I get it pressed?
 I donít intend to wear a well-fitting but wrinkly gown on my wedding day.